Korepi/korepi-docs/src/ar/guide/free.md

 ### Step 4:
 ::: info If you already got a enc.json delete it before opening the program
 :::
-Launch the injector to obtain your `HWID`, after that head to `★⋅micah-bot-verify⋅★` again and click on `Get verification file` and paste in your `HWID`.
+Launch the program to obtain your `HWID`, after that head to `★⋅micah-bot-verify⋅★` again and click on `Get verification file` and paste in your `HWID`.

 After clicking on submit you will receive a file from the bot, download it and place it on your Korepi folder.
 Make sure the name is `enc.json`.

 ### Step 5:
-Launch the injector again and follow the instructions provide in the cmd.
+Launch the program again and follow the instructions provide in the cmd.

 Enjoy Korepi!